robvet/hack-integration/2-backend_api/readme.md

     Create and deploy three new Functions in the Function App.

-    A. CreateRating Function
+    A. SubmitFeedback Function

     * **Verb**: POST

     * **Payload**:
         ```JSON
         {
-        "userId": "cc20a6fb-a91f-4192-874d-132493685376",
+        "userId": "2c82e013-2166-47ba-b5d6-b427e814802a",
-        "productId": "4c25613a-a3c2-4ef3-8e02-9c335eb23204",
+        "programId": "4c25613a-a3c2-4ef3-8e02-9c335eb23204",
-        "locationName": "Sample ice cream shop",
+        "followup": "False",
         "rating": 5,
-        "userNotes": "I love the subtle notes of orange in this ice cream!"
+        "userNotes": "Great Program"
         }
         ```

     * **Requirements**
-        * Validate both `userId` and `productId` by calling the existing API endpoints.
+        * Validate both `userId` and `programId` by calling the existing API endpoints.
 You can find a user id to test with from the sample payload above
         * Add a property called `id` with a GUID value
         * Add a property called `timestamp` with the current UTC date time
         * Validate that the `rating` field is an integer from 0 to 5
+        * Validate the `rating`
         * Use a data service to store the ratings information to the backend
         * Return the entire review JSON payload with the newly created `id` and `timestamp`